 Step 4 – Once the moss has turned brown, scarify the lawn to aerate the top layer of soil, lift compacted ground and help with drainage.
 Explore our guide to scarifying and the best scarifiers here.

-Step 5 – Apply grass seeds for shady areas and cover them with mesh to stop birds from stealing them (optional).
+Step 5 – Apply grass seed for shady areas and cover them with mesh to stop birds from stealing them (optional).

-Step 6 – Consider a milder maintenance moss treatment product once you have the moss is under control and the grass is well established.
+Step 6 – Consider a milder maintenance moss treatment product once you have the moss under control and the grass is well established.

 Can I Use a Lawn Moss Killer on Driveways and Patios?

-Lawn moss killers often contain several ingredients that you probably wouldn’t want to come in contact with certain types of patio slab.
+Lawn moss killers often contain several ingredients that you probably wouldn’t want to come in contact with certain types of patio slabs.

 Yellow/brown staining may occur, which may not show until several weeks or even months after the application.

 For this reason, you should instead use Benzalkonium Chloride as it’s far less likely to react with hard surfaces.
 Use this on tarmac, slate and concrete as it’s 100% safe.
 For patio slabs, apply a test patch and leave for at least a few weeks before applying liberally.

 Benzalkonium Chloride is a popular moss killer for hard surfaces and you’ll found on most garden centre shelves.

 You should not apply this product to lawns as it will turn the grass brown.